Tearsheet

 Share Repurchases

-• Better Home & Finance Holding Company authorized a $25 million share repurchase program on January 22, 2025, set to expire on December 31, 2025.
+• Better Home & Finance Holding Company authorized a $25 million share repurchase program on January 22, 2025, which is set to expire on December 31, 2025.

 Share Issuance

-• As part of its August 2023 business combination with Aurora Acquisition Corp., Better Home & Finance issued a Convertible Note, raising $528.6 million.
+• As part of its business combination with Aurora Acquisition Corp. in August 2023, Better Home & Finance issued a Convertible Note, raising $528.6 million.

-• In August 2024, the company completed a 1-for-50 reverse stock split to comply with Nasdaq listing requirements.
+• The company completed a 1-for-50 reverse stock split in August 2024 to comply with Nasdaq listing requirements.

 • On September 29, 2025, Better Home & Finance initiated a $75 million at-the-market (ATM) equity offering program to increase warehouse line capacity and support loan originations.